AfriKids Medical Centre

 The goal of the AfriKids Medical Centre is to raise income for the running of AfriKids Ghana and improve quality, range and access to medical care for the community in Bolgatanga.

 The AfriKids Medical Centre, bought in 2006, is our first and fastest growing organisational sustainability project- with a 600% increase in patients from 2008 to 2010.
-In a very real way the centre is helping AfriKids Ghana to become locally sustainable, by generating up to 15% of its annual running costs and proving that enterprise in northern Ghana can work for both social and financial returns.
+The centre's compound annual growth rate is 61.3% and it recorded a revenue of 2.2 million cedis in 2013, proving that enterprise in northern Ghana can work for both social and financial returns.

-The Centre, which achieved Primary Hospital Status in 2009 offers a combination of private and public healthcare through the Ghanaian government's National Health Insurance Scheme (NHIS), treating over 55,000 outpatients a year.
+The Centre, which achieved Primary Hospital Status in 2009 offers a combination of private and public healthcare through the Ghanaian government's National Health Insurance Scheme (NHIS) and treated over 65,000 outpatients in 2013.
 It is a good example of how AfriKids takes a holistic approach to responding to need in the Upper East Region of Ghana, which has healthcare indicators lagging behind the rest of Ghana, with one in nine children currently dying before their fifth birthday.

-In addition the Medical Centre employs and offers exceptional training opportunities to over 65 local people in the medical and caring professions.
+In addition, the Medical Centre offers exceptional employment and training opportunities locally to over 85 permanent staff and 28 locum staff in the medical and caring professions.

 Since 2006 many improvements have been made to the Medical Centre to meet the demands of its rapid growth, including investment in buildings and equipment; with 3 new wards built, as well as a Maternal Health Unit, and the appointment of key specialists.